 What do our Volunteers do?

-We provide firefighting, emergency medical services, vehicle extrication and specialized rescue and fire prevention services to a 240 square mile area including the City if Sisters and the Camp Sherman community from four fire stations.
-In addition we provide advanced life support emergency medical and ambulance transport services to an area over 2000 square miles.
+Traditional Volunteers provide firefighting and/or emergency medical services, vehicle extrication and specialized rescue and fire prevention services to a 240 square mile area including the City of Sisters and the Camp Sherman community from four fire stations.
+In addition we provide advanced life support emergency medical and ambulance transport services to an area over 800 square miles.

 The Sisters–Camp Sherman Fire District is a combination career and volunteer fire department which blends a 24 hour career staff with volunteers who are ready 24/7 to assist in any emergency.
 We train hard and expect a lot from our volunteers.
 The department currently maintains a fleet of five fire engines, one heavy rescue truck, four ambulances, four light and one heavy brush engines, four water tenders and four command vehicles.